 SMA Sub- categories Basis for classification Outstanding balance remains continuously in excess of the sanctioned limit or drawing power, whichever is lower, for a period of

-SMA-1 31-60 days
+SMA-1 More than 30 days and up to 60 days

-SMA-2 61-90 days
+SMA-2 More than 60 days and up to 90 days

-(iii) UCBs having total assets of ₹500 crore and above are required to submit CRILC Report on quarterly basis with effect from December 31, 2019.
-Detailed operating instructions have been issued vide circular DoS.OSMOS.No.4633/33.05.018/2019-20 dated January 16, 2020 on 'Reporting of Large Exposures to Central Repository of Information on Large Credits (CRILC) - UCBs' by the Department of Supervision, Reserve Bank of India.

-(iv) UCBs should take utmost care about data accuracy and integrity while submitting the information /data on large credit to RBI, failing which penal action as per the provisions of the Banking Regulation Act, 1949 may be taken.
+- (ii) The above-mentioned instructions on classification of borrower accounts into SMA categories are applicable for all loans, including retail loans, other than agricultural advances governed by crop season-based asset classification norms, irrespective of size of exposure. - (iii) Primary (Urban) Co-operative Banks (UCBs) having total assets of ₹500 crore and above shall report credit information, including classification of an account as Special Mention Account (SMA), on all borrowers having aggregate exposures of ₹5 crore and above with them to Central Repository of Information on Large Credits (CRILC) maintained by the Reserve Bank.
+Aggregate exposure shall include all fund-based and non-fund based exposure, including investment exposure on the borrower. - (iv) UCBs having total assets of ₹500 crore and above are required to submit CRILC Report on quarterly basis with effect from December 31, 2019.
+Detailed operating instructions have been issued vide circular DoS.OSMOS.No.4633/33.05.018/2019-20 dated January 16, 2020 on 'Reporting of Large Exposures to Central Repository of Information on Large Credits (CRILC) UCBs' by the Department of Supervision, Reserve Bank of India. (v) UCBs should take utmost care about data accuracy and integrity while submitting the information /data on large credit to RBI, failing which penal action as per the provisions of the Banking Regulation Act, 1949 may be taken.